 As many as 224 persons signed in to remove two large dumpsters of trash from the Medina River for the Fifteenth Annual Medina River Cleanup.
 The participants varied in age from 6 to 87 years, with a third from the ages of 11 and 17 years and another third above 50 years.

 They came from 18 different cities and towns across Texas as well as one participant visiting from Australia.
 Six out ten participants were from the San Antonio area, most of them scout troops.
 Boy scouts were members of Troop 627 of Cibolo and Troop 145, Troop 346, Troop 501 of San Antonio.
 Girl scouts came from Troop 143 of San Antonio.

 Fifty miles of the river within Bandera County were divided into sixteen subsections for the cleanup effort.
 Because the river was flowing above 80 cubic feet per second, the number paddling the river doubled over last year.
 This year there were 52 paddlers.
 Another 172 picked up by land, many of them covering the river banks and crossings by hiking.

-The community-wide effort was evident from the variety of ways in which locals contributed to the cleanup, bringing their tractors, pickups and equipment to pull out trash from the river bed and banks.
+Local land owners also contributed to the cleanup, bringing their tractors, pickups and equipment to pull out trash from the river bed and banks.
 Pioneer River Resort provided free camping.
-The city provided a dumpster for trash and free camping at the Bandera City Park.
+The city provided a dumpster for trash.
+A second dumpster was used for recycling metal.

-County Commissioner Bobby Harris served barbecue to 146 persons after the cleanup.
-Entertainment was provided by Josh Peek of Comfort and Brandon Nichols of Bandera, singing their country western originals.
+County Commissioner Bobby Harris and his crew cooked breakfast, lunch and a barbecue pork, chicken and sausage supper for participants.
+Entertainment after the cleanup was provided by Josh Peek of Boerne and Brandon Nicholson of Bandera, singing their country western originals.

 The Medina River Protection Fund is a public charity established as a perpetual fund to engage residents in all parts of the county in a community-wide effort to preserve and protect the river.
 Donations are tax deductible.
 Don Sloan is treasurer.